MattisLind/M847-extended-version-V1.1/README.md

 ![Modified PCB](https://i.imgur.com/2ZsWpfol.jpg)

+## Hardware modifications to the EEPROM.

+The EEPROM in this design is the Microchip 24LC1025 chip.
+Reading the data sheet reveals that pin A2 is not an address but a chip select.
+It has to be tied to VCC for the chip to operate correctly.
+It is a simple matter of cautting a trace to pin 3 and wire it to pin 8.

 ## M847 extended version V1.1 project files

 This is a project to add a bootloader or bootstraploader to a Digital / DEC PDP8/e PDP8/m PDP8/f computer.